Itangalo/Bot-Playtesting-Toolkit/docs/60-track-class.md

 Gets the pawn with the specified ID.
 Creates the pawn if `myTrack.assumePresent == true` and the pawn does not already exist.

+### myTrack.convertSpaceData()

+`myTrack.convertSpaceData(spaceData, inputFormat = 'index', outputFormat = 'object')`

+Takes an array with space data and returns the spaces converted to another format.

+`spaceData`: The array with space data.
+`inputFormat`: The type of data in spaceData.
+Either 'index' (default), 'id' or 'object'.
+`outputFormat`: The type of data to output.
+Either 'object' to return the full Space objects, or the name of a property (also 'id' and 'index') to return the values of that property.
+Defaults to 'object'.

 ### myTrack.buildPath()

 `myTrack.buildPath(startSpaceId, goalSpaceId)`

 **Only used in grid movement.** Builds the shortest path from startSpaceId to goalSpaceId and returns it as an array of spaces starting from the space _after_ the given space and ending on the goal space.
 Returns `false` if a path could not be found.

+### myTrack.getSpacesWithinRange()

+`myTrack.getSpacesWithinRange(originSpaceIndices, steps = 1, flatten = false, returnType = 'object', requirement = false)`

+**Only used in grid movement.** Returns all spaces within distance `steps` from some given origin spaces.
+The `flat` return is an array with all spaces.
+The unflat return is an array with spaces keyed by their distance to the space, eg. `[['A'], ['B'], ['C', 'D']]` where 'A' is origin space, 'B' adjacent to 'A' and 'C' & 'D' two steps from 'A'.
+Note that the unflattened return can be used to get all spaces on a certain distance, eg. myTrack.getSpacesWithinRange(2)[2] contains all spaces 2 steps from the origin spaces.

+`originSpaces`: The spaces to start the search from.
+An array of _indexes_ for these spaces, as used in myTrack.spaces.
+`steps`: The range to search within.
+Origin spaces are on distance 0.
+Defaults to 1.
+`flatten`: Whether to flatten the return array or not.
+Defaults to false.
+`returnType`: How the returned spaces should be represented – 'object', 'id' or 'index', or a name of a property on the spaces.
+Defaults to 'object'.
+`requirement`: Any requirement set here on the format {property:myProperty, value:requiredValue} will restrict the searched spaces.
+Defaults to false (no restriction).

 ### mySpace.getAllPawns()